Are peptides legal in the United States in 2026?

 Two compounding sections under FFDCA cover different pharmacy structures:

 • Section 503A is the patient-specific compounding pathway.
 A 503A pharmacy fills individual prescriptions on demand and is regulated by state boards of pharmacy plus FDA oversight on ingredients.
-PeptideRx works only with a 503A pharmacy.
+RxPepsDirect works only with a 503A pharmacy.

 • Section 503B is the outsourcing-facility pathway.
 A 503B pharmacy compounds in bulk for clinics and hospitals without patient-specific prescriptions, under stricter FDA cGMP oversight.
 The mass compounding of GLP-1s by 503B outsourcing facilities ended on March 19, 2025, when the FDA removed semaglutide and tirzepatide from its drug-shortage list.

 The closure of the 503B GLP-1 pathway is what drove the public conversation about whether compounded GLP-1s are still legal in 2026.
 The honest answer is that the 503B pathway closed; the 503A patient-specific pathway remains open and is what every legitimate compounding telehealth clinic now uses for tirzepatide and semaglutide.
-PeptideRx has a dedicated explainer covering this specific transition at /is-compounded-tirzepatide-legal.
+RxPepsDirect has a dedicated explainer covering this specific transition at /is-compounded-tirzepatide-legal.

-Controlled substances in peptide protocols
+Controlled substances and peptide protocols

-Most peptides are not federally controlled.
+The peptides RxPepsDirect prescribes are not federally controlled.
 Tirzepatide, semaglutide, BPC-157, TB-500, GHK-Cu, NAD+, sermorelin, tesamorelin, ipamorelin, CJC-1295, MOTS-c, epithalon, kisspeptin, oxytocin, PT-141, and methylene blue are all non-controlled.

 State law variation

 A handful of states have specific restrictions on telehealth prescribing of compounded medications or on particular peptide molecules.
-PeptideRx providers track those requirements and will decline a prescription that violates state law rather than risk your safety or your provider’s license.
+RxPepsDirect providers track those requirements and will decline a prescription that violates state law rather than risk your safety or your provider’s license.

 WADA and anti-doping considerations